SES-KO/CsvTableAndPersistenceWithRoom/README.md

 <img src="https://github.com/SES-KO/CsvTableAndPersistenceWithRoom/blob/master/images/three_columns_4.png" width="128"/>

-Adding persistance with Room and Flow
+Adding persistence with Room and Flow
 =====================================

 So far, the data is lost when the application is closed.